vittorio-corbo/Git_-_Unity_101/README.md

 ## Part 1: Account Setup
 In here we will create accounts all the prerequisite software necessary to work.
 1. [Create Github Account](https://learn.microsoft.com/en-us/visualstudio/version-control/git-create-github-account?view=vs-2022)
    * What is Git?
-When you make software you want to save versions of it.
-Whether it is a new feature or an old version.
-That is why you use version control like git.
-Thanks to some black magic it will save every version of the project, and you can switch to any version from the cloud.
+Git is essential for software development, offering a version control system that tracks changes and allows for easy reversion to previous states.
+It allows seamless collaboration among developers by providing each one with a complete history and files of the project, stored in a decentralized repository thanks to black magic.
 2. [Create Unity Account](https://support.unity.com/hc/en-us/articles/208626336-How-do-I-create-a-Unity-ID-account)
-   * What is Unity? bla bla blabla bl.
+   * What is Unity?
+Unity is a well-known game engine that can make 2D, 3D, and VR games.
+   * Obtain a License: A default personal license should be sufficient.
+However, consider getting a student license if you are qualified.
+     * Learn more about eligibility and benefits of the Unity Student Plan here: https://unity.com/products/unity-student You can continue with a personal license while waiting for approval.

 ## Part 2: Install and Setup Software
 Explain what we doing here